-The decision under appeal is assessed by a panel of three judges, one of them being the reporting judge.
+The decision under appeal is assessed by a panel of three judges, one of whom is the reporting judge.

-In general, the time frame for a decision, at the court of second instance, is between four to six months.
+In general, the time taken for a decision at the court of second instance is between four and six months.

 xi Alternatives to litigation